mxmike508/MHC/docs/md/RAG Indexing Workflow.md

 object (containing the new project_id, session_id, and rag_session_id) back to the UI, signaling that the project has been created and indexed, and a new chat session can begin.

+Next Steps for Debugging (RAG usage in Main Chat):
+- Spot check the newly created project’s rows in `rag_store` for the expected `project_id` and `rag_session_id`.
+- Confirm pgvector column format matches the query functions in Main Chat.
+- Ensure Main Chat’s two Postgres retrieval nodes use the same IDs and similarity threshold expected here.